brain-power/Brain-Power-Amazon-Fidgetology/dashboard/README.md

-This directory contains static files for the client dashboard app that allows user to stream webcam feed and upload videos for ingestion by KVS and Rekognition Video.
+This directory contains static files for the client dashboard app that allows user to stream webcam feed and upload videos for ingestion by Amazon Kinesis Video Streams and Rekognition Video.
-Raw and analyzed face motion metrics from Rekognition are then rendered back to the dashboard in near real-time.
+Raw and analyzed face motion metrics from Rekognition Video are then rendered back to the dashboard in near real-time.

 ## Tools used